mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 ## Setting Up The Context

-The `OperationRequest` protocol has an optional requirement to setup a `OperationContext` in a way that the operation likes.
-This method is ran a single time when a ``OperationStore`` for the operation is initialized.
+The `OperationRequest` protocol has an optional requirement to setup an `OperationContext` in a way that the operation likes.
+This method is ran a single time when an ``OperationStore`` for the operation is initialized.

 ```swift
 struct SomeQuery: QueryRequest, Hashable {